SoundOfTheSky/wplace-bot/README.md

 ![Instruction1](https://github.com/SoundOfTheSky/wplace-bot/raw/refs/heads/main/Instruction.png)

-1. On error "Stars are too close" I recommend to delete your favorite locations
+1. On error "Stars are too close" delete your favorite locations.
+You can restore them later.
-2. On error during initialization try to zoom in first
+2. On error during initialization try to zoom in first.
-3. On error "Zoom is too far" just zoom in
+3. On error "Zoom is too far" just zoom in.

 ## Captcha bypass

 I recommend using simple autoclicker like this

-1. Reload tab "CTRL+SHIFT+R", wait 10 seconds (Optional, but recommended)
+1. Reload tab "CTRL+SHIFT", wait 10 seconds (Optional, but recommended)
 2. Click "Draw", wait 15 seconds
 3. Click Captcha, wait 5s
 4. Click "Paint", wait 30 minutes